EugeneCore/go/readme.md

 c.repeat(); // To repeat the current function
 ```

-If a function has a name, it can be called by a controller:
+If a function has a name, it can be called by the controller:

 ```js
 go([